Uruguaiana: Notable construction works

 On May 21, 1947, the International Getúlio Vargas/Agustín P. Just Road/Railway Bridge on the Uruguay River was inaugurated by presidents Eurico Gaspar Dutra of Brazil and Juan Domingo Perón of Argentina, linking Uruguaiana to the Argentine city of Paso de los Libres.
 At the time of its construction, the bridge was the greatest work of engineering of South America.

-Since 1987 there is a high-voltage direct current (HVDC) back-to-back station for power exchange with Uruguay at Uruguaiana.
-This facility, which was built by Toshiba, can transfer a maximum power of 53.9 megawatts.
-The applied DC voltage is 17.9 kV.
+Since 1994 there is a high-voltage direct current (HVDC) back-to-back station for power exchange with Argentina at Uruguaiana.
+This facility, which was built by Toshiba, can transfer a maximum power of 50 megawatts.
+The applied DC voltage is 15 kV.

 The city is the seat of the Roman Catholic Diocese of Uruguaiana.

+Consular representation

+Argentina has a Consulate in Uruguaiana.